Florrena/Web-Programming-Project/README.md

 List and describe any forms that have been created as part of your project.
 Include details about the purpose of each form and any validation logic.

-- Form 1: (Viktor): Form Name: payment form
+- Form 1: (Viktor): Form Name: Payment form
-- Form 2: (Ania): Form Name: log in/sign in form
+- Form 2: (Ania): Form Name: Login/sign in form
-- Form 3: (Ania): Form Name: giving cat for adoption form
+- Form 3: (Ania): Form Name: Putting cat for adoption form
-- Form 3: (Walid): Form Name: cat adoption form
+- Form 3: (Walid): Form Name: Cat adoption form
-- Form 3: (Janika): Form Name: contact form
+- Form 3: (Janika): Form Name: Contact form

 ---

 ## Created Tables

-List any tables that you have created in the project work (probably updated later)
+List any tables that you have created in the project work (probably update later)

 - Table 1 (Created By): Table Name | Link to the related code file (github) | Link to the table (shell.hamk.fi).
 - Table 2 (Created By): Table Name | Link to the related code file (github) | Link to the table (shell.hamk.fi).